 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Online therapy is growing evermore popular.
-Talkspace and BetterHelp are two major online therapy providers you might be considering.
+Online therapy is becoming more popular.
+Talkspace and BetterHelp are two major online therapy providers you may be considering.

-You can use telepsychology services, such as BetterHelp and Talkspace, to talk with a therapist through your computer or mobile device from anywhere you want with an internet connection.
+Telepsychology services, such as BetterHelp and Talkspace, allow you to work with a therapist from any location as long as you have an internet connection.

 Still, you may be curious how different online therapy options, like BetterHelp and Talkspace, stack up against each other.